 The next day was devoted to a workshop on workplace information literacy.
 Here I was the opening speaker.
 My presentation was entitled ‘Information literacy in a volunteer workplace: the case of hyperlocal government in Scotland’.
 I addressed the question ‘What are the practices of elected, unpaid community councillors in Scotland as they exploit information channels for democratic engagement with citizens?’ with reference to the findings of the Information Literacy for Democratic Engagement (IL-DEM) project.
 My colleagues Peter Cruickshank and Bruce Ryan and I completed this project early in 2017, supported with funding from the CILIP Information Literacy Group.
 The slides for my presentation are available on SlideShare and below.

 I started the presentation by providing some contextual information about the volunteer workforce that is the focus of the IL-DEM project: the 10,000 or so community councillors who serve as volunteer elected representatives on community councils across the 32 Scottish local authorities.
-Those of us based in the Centre for Social Informatics at Edinburgh Napier University have a track record of work community councillors.
+Those of us based in the Centre for Social Informatics at Edinburgh Napier University have a track record of work with community councillors.
 For example, the Community Council Finder tool hosted by the Improvement Service was developed by Bruce and Peter.

 The information practices of community councillors are of interest to information literacy researchers because the main function of their role relates to information provision.
 In addition, there are known challenges that this volunteer workforce faces in terms of information seeking and use that are worthy of investigation.
 Such challenges include, for example: no/limited/outdated information skills; the mixed information environment in which community councillors operate; and the degree of ambiguity over their roles.
 By undertaking the IL-DEM project we hoped to learn more about the information practices of representatives at hyperlocal level, their training, and any wider impacts of their levels of information literacy on hyperlocal democracy.